POD-LCA/pod_lca/docs/source/plotters.rst

 Plotters
 **********

-:py:class:`Plots <pod_lca.visualizer.AbstractPlotter>` is an abstract object for plots. :py:class:`~pod_lca.visualizer.MatplotlibPlotter` is a concrete implementation of a Plotter.
+:py:class:`Plotter <pod_lca.visualizer.AbstractPlotter>` is an abstract object for plots. :py:class:`~pod_lca.visualizer.MatplotlibPlotter` is a concrete implementation of a Plotter.

 -----